robdiciuccio/incubator-superset/docker/README.md

 In order to override configuration settings locally, simply make a copy of [./docker/pythonpath_dev/superset_config_local.example](./docker/pythonpath_dev/superset_config_local.example) into [./docker/pythonpath_dev/superset_config_docker.py](./docker/pythonpath_dev/superset_config_docker.py) (git ignored) and fill in your overrides.

+Feature flags may also be set via environment variables with a `SUPERSET_FEATURE_` prefix.
+For example: `SUPERSET_FEATURE_THUMBNAILS=true`.
+Overrides set in superset_config_docker.py are evaluated last, and therefore have precedence.

 ### Local packages

 If you want to add python packages in order to test things like DBs locally, you can simply add a local requirements.txt (./docker/requirements-local.txt)